gaehlerm/SoftwareEngineering/README.md

 # 23. Software Architecture

+// This chapter still needs a lot of work!

 Architecture: "the decisions you wish you could get right early" - Ralph Johnson

+## About software architecture

+Software Architecture is the high-level design of a software system.
+It's what you tell someone if you have to explain the structure of your code in 5 minutes.
+For example: "I worked on a quantum compiler.
+We used an Abstract Syntax Tree (AST) to represent the gate operations.
+These gates were then translated into electrical pulses that were played by our devices.
+The compiler consisted of many visitors that traversed the AST and performed all the calculations and optimizations, etc." Anyone who knows what an AST and the visitor design pattern are will have a pretty good idea of the code I was describing.
+In 4 sentences I described the basic datastructure (the AST) as well as the basic algorithm (the visitor pattern) that was used in the code.

+## Layering code

+// what goes here and what into the section The Abstraction Layers?

+There are different ways to structure your code.
+You can have a layered architecture [Software Architecture Patterns?] or an onion architecture [clean architecture?].
+Though in my opinion it does not really matter how you strucutre your layers.
+The important thing is only that they are structured and that the dependencies all go in one direction.
+A low level object should never depend on a high level object.
+Furthermore a request should always go through all the layers and you shouldn't try to skip one.
+Even if this means writing a function that just passes on a command to a lower level without doing anything else.

 // Either get this chapter right, or delete it as some point.